open-telemetry/opentelemetry-operator/docs/api.md

 rbd represents a Rados Block Device mount on the host that shares a pod's lifetime.
+More info: https://examples.k8s.io/volumes/rbd/README.md

 <table>
     <thead>